nextauthjs/next-auth/www/docs/getting-started/typescript.md

 }
 ```

-When writing your own custom adapter in plain JavaScript, note that you can use **JSDoc** to get helpful editor hints and auto-completion like so:
+When writing your own custom Adapter in plain JavaScript, note that you can use **JSDoc** to get helpful editor hints and auto-completion like so:

 ```js
 /** @type { import("next-auth/adapters").Adapters } */